 In the absence of other subjects capable of opposing tyranny, History and even more conscience call the officers and subordinates to decide and, therefore, to act - in Carl Schmitt's words - in a state of affairs in which the decision to terminate oppression is "superiority to the validity of the legal norm.
 The decision frees itself from all regulatory ties and becomes in the absolute sense ".
 Acting as "coup leaders" and against tyranny, civilians and / or military "suspend the law on the basis of its right to self-preservation" of the rule of law.

 For this reason, even if the thing in Moscow does not like with which Caracas is heavily indebted, the "coup" Guaidó, the "coup" of the military and also - if all this were not enough - a military "interference" and / or foreign intelligence to end the most disastrous and bloody socialist experiment since Pol Pot's Cambodia.
-And when some "sinister", "right" or "grillino" politician has the nerve to say that "the regime enjoys a broad popular support "and that" it is necessary to avoid any form of interference, which represents a principle of international law "4, we have to say that too many Italians are resident or - like the writer - have colleagues, clients, relatives and friends in Venezuela so that Nicolas Maduro's girths can hope to snuggle up.
+And when some "sinister", "right" or "grillino" politician has the nerve to say that "the regime enjoys a broad popular support "and that" it is necessary to avoid any form of interference, which represents a principle of international law "4, we come to say that too many Italians are residents or - like this writer - have colleagues, clients, relatives and friends in Venezuela for Nicolas Maduro's girths to hope to fool us.

 For Italians the propaganda bales are really at zero.

 1 The action of the LNA to tell the truth does not even take the form of a coup d'état: first of all, because there is no state in Libya, but only a compromise government; then, because the GNA of Sarraj - corrupt but not tyrannical - exercises power only over a modest portion of the territory, therefore in fact abdicates the exercise of its "national" functions.